thibaut-lemoine/thibaut-lemoine.github.io/indexEN.md

 #### Two-dimensional Yang–Mills theory

 I focus on the asymptotic aspects of the Yang–Mills measure on compact surfaces with a compact matrix group of large rank as the structure group.
 This involves a nontrivial model of random matrices that incorporates couplings of Brownian motions on the group.
-I also plan to study the interactions between this model and random surfaces.
+I am also currently studying the interactions between this model and random surfaces.

 #### Determinantal point processes and quantum Hall effect